-Baked Potatoes And Twice Baked Potatoes Are Best On the Grill (And We Bust The Potato Nail Myth While We're At It)
+Baked Potatoes And Twice Baked Potatoes Are Best On The Grill (And We Bust The Potato Nail Myth While We're At It)

 As with meats, we are faced with a food whose center and skin need separate treatment.
 We want a soft, moist, fluffy inside, and a dry, crisp skin that nobody will leave aside.
 Once again, a 2-zone setup and reverse sear are the solution.
+And once again we learn that a good digital thermometer can answer the question "is it done?"

 You can get there by just baking them, but that leaves the skin tender and papery.
 I like it with a bit of crunch.
 And you can't get there in the microwave.
 I know you are in a hurry, but the microwave heats unevenly and you end up with al dente and dry spots in the same spud.
 You also end up with blah soft skin.